 Is the path of the self-realisation

 In this tradition, spiritual aspirants are expected to volunteer and serve by doing seva.

-Seva enables the aspirant to practice doing work selflessly with detachment- detached to any self gains, the results of the work, praises and appreciations and also monetary gains.
+Seva enables the aspirant to practice doing work without ego, selflessly with detachment- detached to any self gains, the results of the work, praises and appreciations and also monetary gains.
 Seva should be done with love, care and respect, just as only the best is offered to the most honoured guests.